Welcome to my list of most frequently asked questions!

 Contrary to your worst fears and a few unfortunate horror stories, the Transportation Safety Administration (TSA) doesn’t really give a fuck about sex toys.
 Whatever you bring, they’ve probably seen it before.
 However, that won’t stop them from being hardasses and thinking everything’s a potential weapon or bomb.

 There are pros and cons to both carry-ons and checked baggage.
 Carry-ons won’t ever get lost, but they can be searched in front of your fellow passengers.
-Checked baggage is searched more discreetly, but can sometimes get lost… or return to you with your toy stolen.
+Checked baggage is searched more discreetly, but can sometimes get lost.
 If you opt to put your stuff in your checked baggage, be sure to label it so the TSA won’t feel the need to disassemble it.
 Don’t put it in something that can’t be opened; that’s just asking for trouble.

-If you pack your toys in your carry-on, put them in plastic bags just in case a TSA agent decides to fondle them.
+When packing your toys, put them in plastic bags just in case a TSA agent decides to fondle them.
 ALWAYS remove batteries from your battery-operated toys.
 If your rechargeable toy has a travel lock function, use it!
 If not, you’ll need to drain the toy’s battery completely before travel.
 Buzzing vibrators notoriously make people think of bombs, and you do not want to be that person.

 Also, be sure to follow the 3-1-1 rule when packing lube in a carry-on.
 I like to buy a small plastic container (like one with hand sanitizer in it), wash it out, and fill it with my favorite lube.
 Otherwise, just pack lube samples, or stick your lube in your checked baggage (after taping it shut like a fiend).